 • 5 Roma tomatoes, chopped

-• 5 green onions (both white and green parts), chopped
+• 5 green onions, both white and green parts, chopped

 • 5 radishes, stems removed, thinly sliced

-• 2 cups chopped fresh parsley leaves, stems removed
+• 2 cups chopped fresh parsley leaves stems removed

-• 1 cup chopped fresh mint leaves (optional)
+• 1 cup chopped fresh mint leaves, optional

 Instructions

-1. Break the pita bread into small bite-size pieces.
-Heat 3 tbsp of olive oil in a large pan until shimmering, and add the pita bread.
+• Crisp the pita: Line a plate with a paper towel and set aside.
+Break the pita bread into small bite-sized pieces.
+Let a large skillet over medium heat, and add 3 tablespoons of olive oil.
+Once the oil is shimmering, add the pita bread.
 Fry briefly until browned, tossing frequently.
-Using a pair of tongs, transfer the fried pita chips to a plate lined with paper towel to drain.
-Season with salt, pepper and sumac.
+Using a pair of tongs, transfer the fried pita chips to the paper-towel-lined plate to drain.
+Season with salt, pepper, and sumac.

 Notes